antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 ## Introduction

-Microsoft Intune is Microsoft's cloud-based endpoint management solution that enables organisations to securely manage Windows, macOS, Android and iOS devices from a single administration platform.
+Microsoft Intune is Microsoft's cloud-based endpoint management solution that enables organisations to manage and secure Windows, macOS, Android and iOS devices from a single administration portal.

-For this portfolio, I used the existing **TechLab Microsoft 365** tenant that was previously created throughout my Microsoft 365 and Microsoft Entra ID repositories.
-Rather than creating a new tenant, I extended the existing environment by activating a **Microsoft Intune Plan 1 Trial**, allowing all Microsoft cloud services to remain integrated within the same laboratory.
+In this chapter, a Microsoft Intune laboratory is created by adding a **Microsoft Intune Plan 1 Trial** to the existing **TechLab Microsoft 365** tenant that was configured in the previous Microsoft 365 and Microsoft Entra ID repositories.

-Building the laboratory in this way more accurately reflects how Microsoft Intune is introduced into an existing organisation.
-Instead of deploying a completely separate environment, organisations typically add Intune to an established Microsoft 365 tenant so that identities, licences and cloud services work together.

-This chapter documents the complete process of preparing the Intune laboratory, activating the trial subscription, verifying the licence, accessing the Microsoft Intune Admin Center and completing the additional configuration required before Android Enterprise devices can be managed.

-The completed laboratory will be used throughout the remaining chapters of this repository.
+This environment will be used throughout the remainder of this portfolio.

 ---

 # Objectives

-By completing this chapter, I achieved the following objectives:
+By completing this chapter, I will learn how to:

-- Understood the purpose of Microsoft Intune.
+- Understand the purpose of Microsoft Intune
-- Reviewed the licensing requirements for Microsoft Intune.
+- Verify the licensing requirements
-- Activated a Microsoft Intune Plan 1 Trial.
+- Activate Microsoft Intune Plan 1 Trial
-- Added Intune to an existing Microsoft 365 tenant.
+- Use an existing Microsoft 365 tenant
-- Verified that the subscription had been successfully provisioned.
+- Verify the subscription
-- Accessed the Microsoft Intune Admin Center.
+- Access the Microsoft Intune Admin Center
-- Configured the Managed Google Play connector for Android Enterprise.
-- Prepared the environment for the remaining laboratory exercises.

 ---

 # Prerequisites

-Before beginning this chapter, the following prerequisites were already in place:
+Before starting this chapter, ensure you have:

-- An existing Microsoft 365 tenant.
+- A Microsoft 365 tenant
+- Global Administrator permissions
-- Microsoft Entra ID configured.
+- Microsoft Entra ID configured
-- Global Administrator permissions.
-- Internet connectivity.
+- Internet connection
-- A supported web browser.
+- A supported web browser
-- Completion of the previous Microsoft 365 and Microsoft Entra ID repositories.

 ---

-# Understanding Microsoft Intune
+# What is Microsoft Intune?

-Microsoft Intune is Microsoft's cloud-based endpoint management platform that combines **Mobile Device Management (MDM)** and **Mobile Application Management (MAM)** capabilities.
+Microsoft Intune is Microsoft's cloud-based **Mobile Device Management (MDM)** and **Mobile Application Management (MAM)** solution.

-It enables administrators to manage both corporate-owned and personally owned devices while enforcing organisational security policies and protecting company data.

-Unlike traditional on-premises management solutions, Intune is delivered entirely as a cloud service.
-Administrators can configure devices, deploy applications, enforce compliance policies and monitor enrolled devices without maintaining management servers within their own infrastructure.

-Throughout this repository, Microsoft Intune will be used to:
+It allows administrators to:

-- Enrol Windows devices.
+- Enrol devices
-- Configure device compliance policies.
-- Deploy applications.
+- Deploy applications
+- Configure security policies
+- Create compliance policies
-- Configure device restrictions.
+- Perform remote device management
-- Manage Windows Update policies.
-- Protect organisational data.
-- Monitor managed devices.
+- Monitor managed devices

+Microsoft Intune integrates directly with Microsoft Entra ID and Microsoft 365 to provide a modern cloud-based endpoint management solution.

 ---

 # Microsoft Cloud Architecture

-The laboratory environment is built using Microsoft's cloud ecosystem.
+The TechLab environment uses the following Microsoft cloud architecture:

 ```text
 Microsoft 365